bokiex/Spick/README.md

 cd spick
 ```

-1. Backend Setup: To set up the backend, navigate to the flask-server directory and use Docker Compose to build and run the project:
+1. Backend Setup: To set up the backend, navigate to the backend directory and use Docker Compose to build and run the project:

 ```
-// You should be in Spick/flask-server
+// You should be in Spick/backend
-cd flask-server
+cd backend
 docker-compose up --build
 ```